deadboyccc/cpp-dsa/readme.md

 Got questions or just want to say hi?
 You can reach me at my GitHub profile.

+##Cmake Notes
+### CMake Notes

+This project uses CMake to manage the build process.
+CMake helps in organizing the code, managing dependencies, and ensuring that the project can be built on different platforms with ease.
+The `CMakeLists.txt` file includes configurations for setting up the project, specifying the required C++ standard, and linking necessary libraries.
+Using precompiled headers (PCH) can significantly reduce compilation times by precompiling frequently included headers.

+To build the project:
+1. Install CMake.
+2. Navigate to the project directory.
+3. Run `cmake .` to generate the build files.
+4. Run `make` (or the equivalent command on your platform) to compile the project.

+Happy building!

 Enjoy the chaos and happy coding! 🚀